-Graduate students from across the disciplines are invited to join us on the iLRN Virtual Campus, powered by Virbela, for our Student Forum at the 7th International Conference of the Immersive Learning Research Network (iLRN 2021).
+Graduate students from across the disciplines are invited to join us on the iLRN Virtual Campus, powered by Virbela, for the Doctoral Colloquium (DC) at the 7th International Conference of the Immersive Learning Research Network (iLRN 2021).
 This IEEE technically co-sponsored conference is the premier scholarly event focusing on advances in the use of virtual reality (VR), augmented reality (AR), mixed reality (MR), and other extended reality (XR) technologies to support learning across sectors and contexts.

 Authors whose papers are accepted for the DC will each be required to (a) create a pre-recorded video of no longer than 7 minutes in length describing their research or proposed research as well as (b) give a live presentation and engage in a moderated discussion during a designated DC session.
 If you’re not ready to present, feel free to join us and get input and support from the community!

 The Doctoral Colloquium is part of the Academic Stream of the conference, intended for those who wish to publish peer-reviewed papers in the conference proceedings.
 If you are interested in presenting/sharing and soliciting feedback on your work/ideas without publishing a paper, please consider submitting a proposal to the iLRN 2021 Divergent Thinking Sessions or to the Practitioner Stream instead.

 The iLRN 2021 DC will provide graduate-level students who are either planning to undertake or currently undertaking VR/AR/MR (XR) and immersive learning research as part of their studies with a platform to: